 This is the radio channel through which the access point communicates to stations in its BSS.
 A Basic Service Set (BSS) consists of a group of wireless stations, and an access point that is directly connected to the wired LAN.
+To establish an adhoc network, make sure the [Channel] is

-To establish an adhoc network, make sure the [Channel] is set to the same radio channel as that used by the other set to the same radio channel as that used by the other wireless clients in your group.
+To establish an adhoc network, make sure the [Channel] is set to the same radio channel as that used by the other wireless clients in your group.
 However, if you are connecting to a network via an access point, the adapter will automatically synchronize up to the same channel as that used by the access point.